8 min read

 • There may be docs with sensitive information that shouldn’t be made visible to the team lead or manager.

-• If the team lead or manager is not familiar with Coda, there may be a learning curve for them to properly own the doc.
+• If the team lead or manager is not familiar with Superhuman Docs, there may be a learning curve for them to properly own the doc.

 Transfer one by one

 If no single point of contact makes sense to own all of the docs or some docs shouldn’t be transferred, you can transfer docs one by one as the admin.
 With this method, you will decide on the appropriate new owner(s) by looking at member roles/activity or reviewing doc ownership requests via the org admin settings.
-This is a good option if you are familiar with the team or process the doc is about.
-If not, we recommend option #1.
-Learn how.
+This is a good option if you are familiar with the team or process that the doc is about.
+If not, we recommend option one.
+Learn more about transferring docs.

 Pros: